 This is a full-time, exempt position, with occasional evening and weekend work based on need.
-This position is eligible for Bend the Arc: A Jewish Partnership for Justice's newly formed collective bargaining unit.
+This position is eligible for Bend the Arc: A Jewish Partnership for Justice's collective bargaining unit.
 The annual salary range is $66,000 - $72,000, commensurate with experience, and includes a comprehensive benefits package:

 - Medical, dental and vision benefits fully paid for by Bend the Arc for individual coverage and employer contribution of 80% toward monthly premiums for dependent and family coverage;

 - Long and short term disability benefits fully paid for by Bend the Arc;